CJI is an innovative grant making collaborative made up of community organizers, activists, donors, and donor-activists.

 Creates opportunity for working and learning in a group with differences of class, race, culture, age, gender, sexual orientation, experience with incarceration for the benefit of all

-Results in creative and transformative funding decisions that move resources to critical and under resourced areas of the movement
+Results in creative and transformative funding decisions that shift resources to critical and under resourced areas of the movement